mocktomata/website/docusaurus/docs/plugin.md

 > A plugin package exports a plugin module which register one or more plugins.

 For example,
-you need to write a plugin for `node-fetch` (you don't have to, but we use it as an example).
+you need to write a plugin for `node-fetch`
+(you don't have to, we just use it as an example).

-You will create package like `mocktomata-plugin-node-fetch`, which expose a [`PluginModule`](#pluginmodule), which register a `node-fetch` plugin:
+You will create a package like `mocktomata-plugin-node-fetch`, which expose a [`PluginModule`](#pluginmodule), which register a `node-fetch` plugin: